About Marije“You’re supposed to be the leading lady of your own life, for God’s sake!”Kate Winslet as Iris in The Holiday

 I was fortunate I could leave my law career to start a different type of practice.
 I moved from the Netherlands to the United States a few months after I graduated from that first teacher training, and started teaching classes soon thereafter.
 Teaching yoga is something I cannot not do.
 I’ve had the privilege of teaching hundreds of students all over the world.
 And as I keep being eager to learn more, many trainings have followed that first one.
 As much as I love practicing yoga, teaching and training is what makes my heart sing.
 As my teacher Sarah Powers once said: “It is better to understand without practicing, than to practice without understanding”.
 My goal is to understand a little more every day, and share my findings – and the benefits of my yoga practice – with anyone that crosses my path.
 I hope our paths will cross soon.

-Marije received both her foundational and professional level yoga teacher certification at the renowned Kripalu Center for Yoga & Health in Massachusetts (USA), and is certified to teach Yin Yoga by Sarah Powers, as well as by Bernie Clark.
-She is now a faculty assistant and guest teacher at the Kripalu Center and an experienced yoga retreat leader.
+Marije (E-RYT 500) received both her foundational and professional level yoga teacher certification at the renowned Kripalu Center for Yoga & Health in Massachusetts (USA), and is certified to teach Yin Yoga by Sarah Powers, as well as by Bernie Clark.
+She is a faculty assistant and guest teacher at the Kripalu Center and a retreat leader at the Mandali Retreat Center in Quarna Sopra (Italy).

 Marije’s yoga teacher certifications: